openpbl-school/InvestorRelations/docs/roadshow/BusinessPitch.md

 As a way to monetize innovation, the creators developed a business plan to produce the proposed method in the form of a **Teaching System** and, with that, create a **vocational school** capable of making the systematic and education programs based solely on PBL.

-Edtech's revenues come from the **sale of vocational courses** and the **licensing of the Education System** for schools and companies.
+Edtech's revenues come from the **sale of vocational courses** and the **licensing of the Teaching System** for schools and companies.
 Financial simulations of the business model show that, with a minimum initial investment of US $ 47,000 for **content production** and **working capital**, it is possible to achieve net revenues of US $ 1.94 million (EBITDA 42% NR) in the company's fifth year of operation.

 <p align = "center">
     ...